Columbia Truck Accident Settlements

 Another reason a victim may refuse a settlement amount is to hold the at-fault party liable for the accident.
 In some cases, the other truck driver may have been intoxicated or violated a specific regulation, potentially giving the plaintiff motivation to hold the at-fault party accountable for their carelessness.

-Calculation of a Settlement Amount
+How is a Settlement Amount Calculated?

 Settlement values are calculated by looking at both economic damages and non-economic damages.
 Economic damages may include medical bills, loss of earning capacity, and lost wages.
 Noneconomic damages include mostly pain and suffering, mental anguish, loss of enjoyment of activities, and humiliation.
 Economic damages are added together to create one portion of the calculation.
 The other portion of the calculation, which is non-economic damages, are determined by the effect on the victim’s life.